 Conclusion

 We examined the robustness of evaluations established via intersecting regularities and operant evaluative conditioning.
-Although we could generate novel evaluations via both learning pathways, we could not easily extinguish those evaluations, thus supporting the idea that once formed, IR effects may be difficult to eliminate.
-Evaluations could be counterconditioned under certain conditions (by reversing source stimulus valence) but not others (contingency rearrangement).
-This is beginning of such work and we encourage others to further explore promising strategies for altering what people like and dislike.
+Although we could generate novel evaluations via both learning pathways, we could not easily extinguish those evaluations using variants of commonly used procedures.
+This supports the idea that, once formed, IR effects may be difficult to eliminate.
+Some evidence was found that evaluations could be counterconditioned under certain conditions (by reversing source stimulus valence) but not others (contingency rearrangement).
+However, this work represent the first time that these recently discovered learning pathways have been examined in this way.
+We encourage others to further explore promising strategies for altering what people like and dislike.

 Ethics Statement.
 The Ethics Committee of the Faculty of Psychology and Educational Sciences at Ghent University granted ethical approval for the study procedures.
 All participants were assured that no harm would come to them in the process of experiment, and were told that this experiment involved a learning task, a speeded computer task, and self-reported questions.
 The results of all tests were kept confidential.
 Participants were informed that they had the right to stop the experiment at any time during the experiment.
 Written consent was obtained before the experiment began.